Orang Kanaq language

-Orang Kanaq language is one of the Aboriginal Malay languages, grouped under the Austronesian language family.
+Orang Kanaq is one of the Malayic languages, grouped under the Austronesian languages.
 It is spoken by the Orang Kanaq, one of the 19 Orang Asli groups in Peninsular Malaysia.
+The language is believed to have been extinct since the 1950s according to the UNESCO Atlas of the World's Languages in Danger.

 A variant of Malay, Orang Kanaq is distinct from the dialects spoken by ethnic Malays living near them.
 All members of the Orang Kanaq tribe understand the language; however, its lexicon has been largely influenced by the Malay language.